**Disclaimer** This chapter contains description of extreme violence.

 We were seated in the courtroom when the jury came back with their verdict.
 From that minute on, the whole scene seemed to pass by in slow motion.
 As each count of the verdict was read, and there were several counts against each defendant, all I could remember was the jury foreperson repeatedly saying ‘not guilty.’
 I was stunned beyond belief, but somewhere along the line I did hear a ‘guilty’ verdict for at least one of the charges.

 The courtroom erupted in mayhem, as our friends and various other spectators showed their outrage at what they had just heard.
 The judge tried desperately to regain order, as he banged his gavel down on the bench repeatedly and demanded ‘order in the court.’
 Finally, I came back to my senses and walked up to the D.A., so I could ask him what the guilty verdict had been for.
-He looked at me, exposing an expression of utter failure that was etched upon his face, and answered it was for the simple assault charge.
+He looked at me, exposing an expression of utter failure that was etched on his face, and answered it was for the simple assault charge.
 I asked what they could get for that charge and he told me it could mean up to a year in jail.

 A year!
 All they were going to get was a year, and then only in jail and not in prison!
 It just couldn’t be.
 I must have heard wrong, because this just wasn’t possible.
 Had the jury been filled with homophobes too?
 How else could this have happened?
 I ran to Patrick, clutched his arm and dragged him from the courtroom, with his girlfriend trailing behind.
-I couldn’t stand to look at the smug expressions on Beilec and Waters’ faces after they’d heard the verdict, since Beilec knew he’d gotten away with murder.
-I stood outside, trying to discuss what happened with Patrick and his girlfriend, as I continued to question how that verdict could have possibly come about, especially after all of the evidence that had been presented.
+I couldn’t stand to look at the smug expressions on Bielec and Waters’ faces after they’d heard the verdict, since Bielec knew he’d gotten away with murder.

 “This is your fault, you little asshole,” he yelled, while looking like a fire-breathing dragon.
-“If it weren’t for you, David would still be alive.
+“If it wasn’t for you, David would still be alive.
 I knew you were no good for him from the very start and because you turned David into a queer, it cost him his life.
 I tried to protect and keep him away from you, but you just had to have him, even if it meant killing him in the process.
 You’re to blame for this and it’s all your fault.”

 At first, I was stunned by the viciousness of his attack, but soon I was equally pissed.
 He wasn’t going to unload this whole thing on me, because I was going to tell him what I thought about his role in this mess, as well.